 This story of human compassion and care Blaylock has cinematically told highlights the urgent need for documentary films.
 It was by pure chance that I found this film.
 Mobile Loaves and Fishes should have made the mainstream news—perhaps it may eventually do so.
 Yet, we do have this expertly shot and edited film to see—and, especially, to share.

-Blaylock has also produced what I consider to be a companion piece to Community First, A Home for the Homeless called Art from the Streets about a program that supports formerly homeless people to create art and sell at an annual exhibition.
+Blaylock has also produced what I consider to be a companion piece to Community First, A Home for the Homeless called Art from the Streets about a program that supports formerly homeless people to create and market art at their annual exhibition.